foss2serve/git-intro-activity/activity.md

 -   `birthdays.txt` - Put your birthdays in this file.

--   `movies.txt` - Put the last movie each of you watched.
+-   `movies.txt` - Put the last movie each of you watched in alphabetical order.

 Run `git status` before and after each of these commands.